waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **H45 (Falsified):** The western corridor of B1F, accessed via the warp panel at (5, 15), contains a path to the boss.
 (Result: Falsified.
 It's a one-way exit.)
 *   **H39 (Falsified):** The invisible floor maze near the entrance contains the primary path forward.
 (Result: Falsified.
 It's a series of dead ends or loops.)

-# Gem's Pokémon Crystal Notepad (RESTRUCTURED)

-## I. Core Directives & Lessons Learned
-*   **Data Integrity is Paramount:** My internal state (notepad, markers) MUST be 100% accurate.
-I will not defer data correction or tool refinement.
-*   **Trust, But Verify:** My custom tools and agents are powerful but can be flawed.
-I must test their output and fix them immediately when they fail.
-*   **Act Immediately:** I am an LLM.
-There is no 'later'.
-All data management and tool/agent refinement tasks must be performed in the current turn, overriding gameplay actions.
-*   **Scientific Method:** For all puzzles, I will strictly follow: Observe -> Hypothesize -> Test -> Conclude.
-I will document every step and attempt to falsify my own conclusions to avoid confirmation bias.

 ## II.
 Game Systems & Mechanics

 ### A. Inventory Management